oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 ```

-Create input data in the JSON format, note the last argument defines a
+Finally, we can create input data in the JSON format.
+Note that the last argument defines a
 part of the collection that is used to create a parallel corpus (i.e,
-a bitext):
+a bitext), which is generated in addition to JSON input files:
 ```
 scripts/data_convert/yahoo_answers/convert_yahoo_answers.sh \
   manner \